 Michelle Denison, MS, OTR/L

-Michelle is a Certified and Licensed Occupational Therapist.
+Michelle is a certified and licensed Occupational Therapist.
 She completed her Master of Science degree in Occupational Therapy at Ithaca College where she graduated Summa cum Laude after completing her individual Master’s Thesis on “The attitudes and knowledge of residential staff members working with adolescents who have experienced trauma.”
 She completed her Bachelor’s degree in Occupational Science at Ithaca College where she graduated Magna cum Laude and was a member of the all discipline national honor society Phi Kappa Phi, as well as Pi Theta Epsilon (for occupational therapy students), and Alpha Eta (for allied health professions).
-Michelle gained experience using Sensory Integration, Trauma Informed Care, and Mindfulness-based approaches while working with children and adolescents with developmental delays, mental health disorders, trauma histories, attachment difficulties, and Autism Spectrum Disorders in residential treatment centers, an inpatient psychiatric child unit, and in school settings.
+Michelle gained experience using Sensory Integration, Trauma Informed Care, and Mindfulness-based approaches while working with children and adolescents with developmental delays, mental health disorders, trauma histories, attachment difficulties, and Autism Spectrum Disorders in residential treatment centers, inpatient psychiatric child units, and school settings.
 She has a passion for working with children and their families to help children develop the skills needed to be successful in their everyday lives using creative, fun approaches.

 X 249 | email@example.com